-Kids in grades K-5 are often very inquisitive, curious, and ACTIVE!
+Kids are often very inquisitive, curious, and ACTIVE!
 However, at times, many kids can also be very impulsive, judgmental, and distracted....which can present challenges in school, at home, and with peers.
 Social-emotional skills can take years to fully develop.
 The skills gained from mindfulness training build the foundation for all other learning and, some say, are a strong determining factor in one's future happiness, success, and over all well-being.

 Establishing a Mindfulness Practice at a young age can help to build a solid social-emotional foundation: